Can I Get Pain and Suffering for My Workers’ Comp Claim?

 Because injured employees have heard of the concept of pain and suffering in personal injury cases, they will often ask our attorneys, “Can I get pain and suffering for my workers’ comp claim?”
-In Virginia, the answer to that question is, unfortunately, no.
+In Virginia, the answer to that question is, “not usually.”

 When the Virginia Workers’ Compensation Act was passed, there was a trade-off established in the system, which actually benefits both workers and employers.
 Under the current system in Virginia, an injured worker does not have to prove that the employer was negligent at all to get workers’ comp.
-Also, Virginia’s system may not penalize workers’ who may have been negligent, except in the case of a violation of a safety rule.
-These aspects make it easier to get workers’ comp in Virginia.
+Also, Virginia’s system may not penalize workers who may have been negligent, except in the case of a violation of a safety rule.
+These aspects make it easier to get workers’ compensation benefits in Virginia.

-Unfortunately the answer is no. Under Virginia workers compensation you cannot receive compensation for “pain and suffering.”
-No matter how much pain your injury caused or how negligent your employer was in causing your workplace injury, you cannot claim pain and suffering under workers’ comp.
+So, unfortunately, with Virginia workers’ compensation, you can’t typically receive compensation for “pain and suffering.”
+No matter how much pain your injury caused, how much you may have in lost wages, or how negligent your employer was in causing your workplace injury, you can’t claim pain and suffering under Virginia workers’ comp.

-The benefit to employers in the Virginia Workers’ Compensation system is that the type of benefits and payments they are responsible for are limited to coverage of medical treatment and payment of lost wage compensation.
+The benefit to employers in the Virginia Workers’ Compensation system is that the type of benefits and payments they are responsible for are limited to coverage of medical treatment (payment of medical bills) and payment of lost wage compensation.
 Pain and suffering are excluded from this equation.